Please, before enjoying the U64 Archive, keep in mind that:

 Help U64 to keep it up.
 Donate your love:

 Unseen 64 is an independent site.
 No money is generated from our work so we must pay each and every server bill ourselves.
-Thanks to your support we were able to rise enough donations to pay the server for 2017!
+Thanks to your support we were able to rise enough donations to pay the server!
 We are super happy :)

 Remaining donations are used to repay some of the time spent working on Unseen64 and set aside in a “preservation fund“, for emergency site expenses and other equipment that could help the archive: all expenses will be discussed with our patrons before to be used!

 For more details check: How does Unseen64 use Donations?
 If you want to donate some of your love, we accept one-off donations through PayPal (you can donate to [email protected]) and pledges on Patreon!
 You can just donate how much or little you want.
 Every cent is really appreciated and sent towards the U64 Archive.

 Thank you for even reading this :)